-The National Alliance for Caregiving is the leader in research around family caregiving issues.
-NAC recognizes that the 65.7 million family caregivers in the U.S. – 29% of the U.S. adult population – provide important societal and financial contributions toward maintaining the well-being of those they care for.
-Through national surveys, NAC identifies important new trends and sheds light on the varying needs of this huge and diverse group.
+We recognize that the more than 66 million family caregivers in the U.S. – nearly 40% of the U.S. adult population – provide important societal and financial contributions toward maintaining the well-being of those they care for.
+Through national surveys, our research identifies important new trends and sheds light on the varying needs of this huge and diverse group.

 Caregiving in the U.S. & General Caregiving

 A global look at family caregiving across the United States, with companion reports on the following topics: caring for adults over age 50, children with special needs, young adults 18 – 49, and ethnicity of caregivers.

 Caregiving research that focuses on specific disease states, including Alzheimer’s and related dementia and Multiple Sclerosis.